Yet again you put off writing your resignation letter. Who are you kidding? Drop everything to learn to code? Now?

 Today, however, jobs and skill sets are evolving at a mind-blowing rate.

 The World Economic Forum predicts that by 2025 around 40 % of the current workforce will undergo some kind of reskilling training.
 Another 85 million jobs may be displaced as a result of the AI advancement.

-On the other hand, [the Stack Overflow Developer Survey](the Stack Overflow Developer Survey) shows that most developers are happy with their jobs and 83% of them said that they are either not actively looking, or are not interested in new job opportunities.
+For existing developers, however, [the Stack Overflow Developer Survey](the Stack Overflow Developer Survey) shows that most developers are happy with their jobs and 83% of them said that they are either not actively looking, or are not interested in new job opportunities.

 “It is demand that brings out the exceptional qualities of man.
 I think the ability of the average man could be doubled if it were demanded, if the situation demanded.”
 Will Durant

 But wait!
 Don’t do anything without these important considerations